nf-exphys/nf-exphys.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I’m Nick Foreman, a PhD candidate at George Washington University in Washington, DC.
-I am a human physiologist with seven years of human subjects research experience.
-I have formal training in both exercise physiology and nutrition, with an emphasis on postprandial metabolism.
-My current research focuses on the impact of high-fat overfeeding on the postprandial metabolic and cardiovascular response, as well as the role of exercise in protecting against the adverse effects of high-fat overfeeding.
+I’m Nick Foreman, a Postdoctoral Fellow in the Diabetes, Obesity, and Endocrinology branch of NIDDK.
+I am a human physiologist with formal training in exercise physiology and nutrition, with an emphasis on postprandial metabolism.
+My doctoral work examined the impact of high-fat overfeeding on the postprandial metabolic and cardiovascular response, as well as the role of exercise in protecting against the adverse effects of high-fat overfeeding.
 You can find more details on this study and my other ongoing projects [here](/projects/).
-I have a Masters degree in Kinesiology and a Bachelors in Human Physiology, both from the University of Minnesota.
+My postdoctoral research will focus on translating my previous high-fat overfeeding work to people with type 2 diabetes using advanced metabolic techniques (isotope tracers, whole-room calorimetry, etc.).
+I have a PhD in Exercise Physiology and Applied Nutrition from George Washington University.
+Prior to my PhD, I also completed a Masters degree in Kinesiology and a Bachelors degree in Human Physiology, both from the University of Minnesota.

 Outside of research, I enjoy running, baking, and cheering for the Minnesota Vikings.
 I currently live in Washington, DC with my partner Emily and our two gray cats.
+Everything on this website is my own and does not reflect the opinions of the NIH.